-Amy began teaching in the traditional program at Warner Pacific College in 2016.
-She teaches courses including College Algebra, Precalculus, Calculus, Statistical Methods, Fundamentals of Elementary Mathematics, and Math Concepts and Applications.
+Amy Curry began teaching at Warner Pacific in 2016.
+Her courses include College Algebra, Precalculus, Calculus, Statistical Methods, Fundamentals of Elementary Mathematics, and Math Concepts and Applications.

 As a graduate of Texas Christian University, Amy knows firsthand how the intersection of faith, service, and education can provide the best possible college experience.
 She is also committed to inclusiveness and working with diverse populations.
 Amy strives to be responsive to students both in and out of the classroom.

-Amy is passionate about helping students succeed and to reach their educational goals.
-She understands that mathematics can be challenging, but with hard work and dedication everyone can improve their mathematical skills.
+In addition to a background in mathematics, Amy has also taken extensive education coursework at both the undergraduate and graduate levels.
+She is passionate about helping students succeed and reach their educational goals.
+Professor Curry understands that mathematics can be challenging, but with hard work and dedication, everyone can improve their mathematical skills.